codeforboston/police-data-trust/frontend/.storybook/USAGE.md

 }
 ```

-Or you can create more instances:
+Or you can create more stories:

 ```tsx
 export const AnotherInstance = Template.bind({})